JanssenProject/jans/docs/admin/developer/agama/quick-start.md

 These are key concepts to keep in mind before starting.

-### Enable the engine

-Ensure the Agama engine is enabled in your installation.
-Do the following:

-- Enable Agama bridge script.
-You can find details on how to manage custom scripts in [this](../../config-guide/jans-cli/im/im-custom-scripts.md) page.
-Here, set property `enabled` to `true` and increase `revision` value by one
-- Set `enabled` property in Agama configuration to `true`.
-This is located in the `agamaConfiguration` section of the [auth server configuration](../../config-guide/jans-cli/im/im-jans-authorization-server.md)

 ### Flow data

 Every flow has some associated information.
 At minimum this is required: